-Blogger Amber Fillerup Clark calls her blog her online diary where she documents lifestyle, beauty, travel, and fashion.
+Blogger Amber Fillerup Clark calls her blog, Barefoot Blonde, her online diary where she documents lifestyle, beauty, travel, and fashion.

 She says it started as a place to share her hairstyle and daily outfits, but it’s grown into so much more than that.

-She also runs a clip in hair extension company called Barefoot Blonde Hair that launched in 2016, and allows her readers to recreate her looks from her blog.
+She also runs a clip in hair extension company called Barefoot Blonde Hair, which launched in 2016, and allows her readers to recreate her looks from her blog.